Paper machine: Operation

 There are four main sections on this paper machine.
-The forming section makes the pulp into the basis of for sheets along the wire.
+The forming section makes the pulp into the basis for sheets along the wire.
 The press section, which removes much of the remaining water via a system of nips formed by rolls pressing against each other aided by press felts that support the sheet and absorb the pressed water.
 The dryer section of the paper machine, as its name suggests, dries the paper by way of a series of internally steam-heated cylinders that evaporate the moisture.
 Calenders are used to make the paper surface extra smooth and glossy.
 In practice calender rolls are normally placed vertically in a stack.

 Forming section or wet end

 From the machine chest stock is pumped to a head tank, commonly called a "head tank" or stuff box, whose purpose is to maintain a constant head (pressure) on the fiber slurry or stock as it feeds the basis weight valve.
 The stuff box also provides a means allowing air bubbles to escape.
 The consistency of the pulp slurry at the stuff box is in the 3% range.
 Flow from the stuff box is by gravity and is controlled by the basis weight valve on its way to the fan pump suction where it is injected into the main flow of water to the fan pump.
 The main flow of water pumped by the fan pump is from a whitewater chest or tank that collects all the water drained from the forming section of the paper machine.
 Before the fiber stream from the stuff box is introduced, the whitewater is very low in fiber content.
 The whitewater is constantly recirculated by the fan pump through the headbox and recollected from the wire pit and various other tanks and chests that receive drainage from the forming wire and vacuum assisted drainage from suction boxes and wet fiber web handling rolls.
 On the way to the head box the pulp slurry may pass through centrifugal cleaners, which remove heavy contaminants like sand, and screens, which break up fibre clumps and remove oversized debris.
 The fan pump ultimately feeds the headbox, whether or not any centrifugal cleaners or screens are present.

-The purpose of the headbox is to create turbulence to keep the fibers from clumping together and to uniformly distribute the slurry across the width of the wire.
+The purpose of the headbox is to create turbulence in order to keep the fibers from clumping together and to uniformly distribute the slurry across the width of the wire.
 Wood fibers have a tendency to attract one another, forming clumps, the effect being called flocculation.
 Flocculation is lessened by lowering consistency and or by agitating the slurry; however, de-flocculation becomes very difficult at much above 0.5% consistency.
 Minimizing the degree of flocculation when forming is important to physical properties of paper.